-Hands Up: How to Change Careers from Law Enforcement to IT
+To Protect and Serve: How to Change Careers From Law Enforcement to IT

 Whether it's behind a desk, behind the wheel or behind the scenes, law enforcement jobs can certainly be stressful.
-If you are nearing your retirement or simply thinking it's time to explore another career option, think about a new career in technology.
+If you are nearing your retirement or simply thinking it's time to explore another career option, think about how you can continue to protect and service in a new career in technology.

 IT Careers vs. Law Enforcement

 No doubt your career is an important one.
 Your life may be on the line daily as you protect the public, and that is a noble cause.
 While many careers in information technology won't require such a potential sacrifice, there are similarities between the two fields.
 As someone in law enforcement, your problem-solving skills are likely top notch and being sharpened every day.
 IT careers also require high levels of problem solving.

 And just as helping people is a key component of law enforcement, it is of IT as well.
 When it comes to a fast pace, your career protecting the public is surely at the top of the list, but IT careers can also be fast-paced, so IT needs people who are comfortable thinking on their feet.

 Lastly, the schedule for law enforcement can be grueling.
 Late-night shifts, “weekends” that aren't really Saturday and Sunday, and being on call for emergencies can drain on the best of us.
 But have no fear – IT offers some of the best jobs for work–life balance.
 Many IT jobs work a traditional “9-to-5,” Monday through Friday schedule or even offer flexible options like working from home or making your own schedule.

 Whether you are a dispatcher, police officer, detective, corrections officer, customs agent or game warden, you are more prepared for a career change to IT than you might think.